leomcelroy/svg-pcb/DOCS/DEV_LOG.md

     padName: {
       pos: [0, 0],
       shape: "pathDataString",
-      layers: ["F.Cu", "drill"], // drill is a special layer type
+      layers: ["F.Cu", "B.Cu"], // drill is a special layer type ? drill: // or should this be a list
+        {
+          diameter: 0.02, // or radius
+          ? hole: 0.01, // drill diameter
+          top: "F.Cu",
+          bottom: "B.Cu",
+          plated: false
+        },
+      ,
       index: 1,
       ? plated: true | false // relevant if drill|hole
       ? maskOffset: 0.03